resir014/Stonehenge/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 Stonehenge is a next-generation AI system for the game [Screeps](https://screeps.com/).
-It is developed in [TypeScript](https://www.typescriptlang.org/), and designed with modularity in mind.
+It is developed in [TypeScript](https://www.typescriptlang.org/), and runs on an operating system (OS) architecture.

+In the future, we will work on making the kernel [POSIS-compliant](https://github.com/screepers/POSIS), which will provide a standardised interface for improved modularity.

 ## Table of Contents